 Previously prepared seeded defect Inconel girth weld coupons will be made available for this study.
 Each coupon contains approximately 18-20 defects of various types and locations.
-Under previous work, conventional PAUT inspections have been already been made on these coupons and results will be provided to this project, including the number, type, size and location of each defect.
+Under previous work, conventional PAUT inspections have been carried out on these coupons and results will be provided to this project, including the type and size of each defect.